MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Server_Configuration.md

 ### AllowGroups, AllowUsers, DenyGroups, DenyUsers

-Controlling which users and groups can connect to the server is done using the AllowGroups, AllowUsers, DenyGroups and DenyUsers directives.
+Controlling which users and groups can connect to the server is done using the AllowGroups, AllowUsers, DenyGroups, and DenyUsers directives.
 The allow/deny directives are processed in the following order: DenyUsers, AllowUsers, DenyGroups, and finally AllowGroups.
 All account names must be specified in lower case.
 See PATTERNS in ssh_config for more information on patterns for wildcards.